 THE HOUSIAUX FAMILY

 Next in line comes Peter, John’s son, who joined the club in the early 1970s as swimming was seen as a way to counter his asthma.
 Peter, aka Fish, became a good swimmer and, after honing his skills on boards and skis, became an ironman who literally put his guts on the line in competition.
-Peter was part of a junior canoe rescue team which won Otaki’s first medal at the nationals – gold in 1977.
-Over the next ten years he went on to coach and paddle in two canoe crews which took bronze in 1984 and silver in 1988.
-Pete has held most positions in the club and is currently head coach.
-Like his dad, Peter is a Life Member of Otaki, and Western Districts, and has a New Zealand Service award.
+Peter was part of a junior canoe rescue team that won Ōtaki’s first medal at the nationals – gold in 1977.
+Over the next ten years, he went on to coach and paddle in two canoe crews which took bronze in 1984 and silver in 1988.
+Pete has held most positions in the club and is currently the head coach.
+Like his dad, Peter is a Life Member of Ōtaki, and Western Districts, and has a New Zealand Service award.